-- (a) the firm name;

-- (b) the general nature of the business;

-- (c) the principal place of business;

-- (d) the partners or the name of any partner;

-- (e) the term of the partnership;

-- (f) the sum contributed by any limited partner; - (g) the liability of any partner by reason of his becoming a limited instead of a general partner or a general instead of a limited partner; - (h) the capital or shares thereof; or - (i) any other matter specified in the declaration filed under section 49(1),

-1998 Revision a declaration under the Voluntary Declarations Law (1998 Revision) by all the general partners specifying the nature of the change, shall within seven days of such change be filed with the Registrar.
+- 51. (l) If, during the continuance of a limited partnership, any change is made or occurs in- - (a) the firm name; - (b) the general nature of the business; - (c) the registered office; - (d) the partners or the name of any partner; - (e) the term of the partnership; - (f) the sum contributed by any limited partner; - (g) the liability of any partner by reason of his becoming a limited instead of a general partner or a general instead of a limited partner; - (h) the capital or shares thereof; or - (i) any other matter specified in the declaration filed under section 49(1), a declaration under the Voluntary Declarations Law (1998 Revision) by all the general partners specifying the nature of the change, shall within seven days of such change be filed with the Registrar.